apache/echarts-doc/en/option/component/axis-common.md

 <!-- overwrite color -->
 ###${prefix} color(Array|string) = ['#ccc']
-The color of the splitLine, which could be set as single color.
+The color of the splitLine, which could be set separately.

-The splitLines color could also be set as color array, from which the split lines would circularly set their colors according to the color order in the array.
+SplitLine color could also be set in color array, which the split lines would take as their colors in turns.

-example
+Example:
 ```
 splitLine: {
     lineStyle: {
-        // adopt interval color between deep and light
+        // Dark and light colors will be used in turns
         color: ['#aaa', '#ddd']
     }
 }